magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 # Assets

+Assets form the foundation of any Space in CSP.
+They bring visual elements to life and add interactivity.
+For instance, 3D models represent objects within a Space, video assets can be applied to surfaces to create dynamic visuals, and scripts control how objects behave when users interact with them.
+By combining various assets, you can create detailed environments where users can explore, interact, and engage with each other in real-time.

 In CSP, an **asset** is any resource used to create and enhance virtual spaces.
 Assets include files such as 3D models, textures, images, sounds, and scripts.
 These assets are essential for building immersive, interactive environments.

 An asset is a digital resource that adds content or functionality to a space.
 In CSP, assets help define the visual and interactive elements, enabling users to populate spaces with engaging components.
 Assets are managed by **asset collections**, making it easier to organize and access them.

-## The Role of Assets in Building Rich, Interactive Spaces

-Assets form the foundation of any Space in CSP.
-They bring visual elements to life and add interactivity.
-For instance, 3D models represent objects within a Space, video assets can be applied to surfaces to create dynamic visuals, and scripts control how objects behave when users interact with them.
-By combining various assets, you can create detailed environments where users can explore, interact, and engage with each other in real-time.

-## Types of Assets and Their Use Cases

-There are several types of assets in CSP, each with specific uses:

-* **3D Models:** These are used to create objects and environments in a space.
-They can be static or animated, allowing for dynamic interactions.

-* **Images:** These assets are used for displaying visuals like posters or other images on surfaces, such as quad meshes, within a Space.

-* **Sounds:** Audio files, such as music or sound effects, enhance the immersive experience by adding an auditory layer to the environment.

-* **Scripts:** These assets define how objects behave or interact with users.
-Scripts control everything from simple button actions to complex animations.

-Each asset type plays a unique role in crafting an interactive, engaging space that responds to user input and enhances the overall experience.

-## Overview of Asset Management and Its Importance in a Multi-user Environment

 Asset management in CSP involves organizing, creating, and updating assets to ensure they are readily available for use in spaces.
 In multi-users environments, managing assets efficiently is critical for smooth, synchronized gameplay.
 When assets are properly managed: